KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/README.md

 <p id="welcome"></p>

 ## This is my Portfolio 3 Project regarding the Code Institute's Diploma in Software Development (E-commerce Applications).
-It is a customized ChatBot built using Python.
+It is a customized ChatBot built in Python and deployed in the Code Institute mock terminal on Heroku.

 <p align="center">
   <img src="" alt="">